brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ---

+# 👋

+---

 [.footer: ]

 ### Brent
 ### stitcher.io
-### Laravel beyod CRUD
+### Laravel beyond CRUD
 ### @brendt_gd

-^ Let me quickly introduce myself: my name is Brent, I'm a backend developer; I work for a company called Spatie, here in Antwerp, where I mainly work on Laravel projects and a significant amount of open source packages.
+^ Let me quickly introduce myself: my name is Brent, I'm a backend developer; I work for a company called Spatie, here in Antwerp, and I mainly work on Laravel projects and a significant amount of open source packages.

 ^ I'm also a blogger, my blog is called stitcher.io; and I'm a little bit of what some might call "an author", since I'm writing a book on how Laravel projects can be improved by applying DDD princinples on them, instead of following the "best" practices provided by the Laravel community.
 You can already read it today, again on my blog, it's called "Laravel beyond CRUD".